Samurai412/mimirion/readme.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/D1D11JJ0FR)

+# I HAVEN'T SHARED THE SOURCE CODE YET, FINALIZING SOME STEPS, IF YOU GOT ANY QUESTIONS REACH OUT on discord: samurai4

  ## Please consider liking this [tweet reply](https://x.com/samur_ai4/status/1954964543584514415) if you like my app, so that I have a better chance at winning this challenge :)